qdrant/landing_page/qdrant-landing/content/documentation/frameworks/openlit.md

 If you want to integrate and send the generated metrics and traces to your existing observability tools like Promethues+Jaeger, Grafana or more, refer to the [Official Documentation for OpenLIT Connections](https://docs.openlit.io/latest/connections/intro) for detailed instructions.

-## Support

-For any question or issue with integration you can reach out to the OpenLIT team on [Slack](https://join.slack.com/t/openlit/shared_invite/zt-2etnfttwg-TjP_7BZXfYg84oAukY8QRQ) or via [email](mailto:contact@openlit.io).